-The most common vinyl tube, PVC, is a particularly appropriate plastic for the fabrication of tubing because of its resistance to many corrosive solvents and abrasives; it is even sometimes used to transfer hydrocarbons, which are particularly volatile.
+The most common type of vinyl tubing, PVC tubing, is a particularly durable tubing which is resistant to many corrosive solvents and abrasives; it is even sometimes used to transfer hydrocarbons, which are particularly volatile.
 Vinyl tubing can be an excellent choice for transferring gasses, water and many other liquids because of its capacity to withstand pressure changes.
 Because vinyl in its unprocessed state is near-transparent, vinyl can be engineered to near transparency, which makes it an excellent choice in applications where close monitoring or measuring of tube contents is important.

 Health care applications of tubing, for example, often require easy monitoring of intravenous treatment equipment.
 Vinyl’s corrosion resistance, combined with its electrical non-conductivity, natural combustion-resistance and non-toxicity make it a good choice for transportation of demanding materials.
 Vinyl tubing is also used in brewing, pool operation, food processing, waste water management and many other applications.